-This interesting grandfather's will stipulates that his heir as to marry a "protestant" and "aryan" girl of "noble descent".
+This interesting grandfather's will stipulates that his heir has to marry a "protestant" and "aryan" girl of "noble descent".
 However, Fürst Gustav Albrecht's heir wasn't his own son, the current Fürst Richard - who would have actually fulfilled all the requirements -, but his yet unborn grandson.
 (Gustav Albrecht was actually only declared dead on November 1969, ten months after the birth of the current Hereditary Prince Gustav.)

 [Quick note: This wasn't an uncommon thing in the German nobility.
 The current Fürst von Thurn und Taxis, Albert II, is the first one to actually own the family's massive wealth in decades.
 In the early 1970's Fürst Franz Josef von Thurn und Taxis (the 9th prince) passed the family fortune to his brother's unborn grandson.
 That yet to be born grandson came into the world twelve years later: Fürst Albert, the 12th prince.
 In the meantime, the family saved inheritance taxes twice.]

 The stipulation of marriage to a "noble", "protestant" and "aryan" woman in the will of Fürst Gustav Albrecht is what you would call in German an auflösende Bedingung.
 This "resolving condition" can go from "you only inherit my fortune if you take care of my dog" - and if you don't, my heritage will be taken away from you - to apparently what is said in the grandfather's will.
-Some say that the Sayn-Wittgenstein-Berleburg has tried to fight the will in court based on it being racist though I've never seen anything indicating that there actually was a court case.
+Some say that the Sayn-Wittgenstein-Berleburg family has tried to fight the will in court based on it being racist though I've never seen anything indicating that there actually was a court case.
 This could have a simple reason: You usually only have one year to contest a will in Germany, so they would have needed to fight it a good 45 years ago when it came into force once Gustav Albrecht was declared dead.

 [Plus, as much as I - and probably many others - dislike this will based on the "aryan" part, legally speaking a will is a private matter, not a public one, and a legal document.
 As long as that private will and legal document is in accordance with the laws at the time it was written in, a court has the obligation to uphold said will as a legal document.
 Thinking this further: If we went back in time to change all wills based on today's values, I guess there would be a whole lot wills that needed changing.]